SPRAP

 PhiloBiblon is a database for the study of the Romance literatures and cultures of medieval and early modern Iberia (Spanish, Catalan, Portuguese, and Galician).
 It currently contains over 420,000 records thanks to forty years of work by dedicated volunteers in the U.S., Spain, and Portugal.
 It has become an indispensable resource for Hispanists because of its comprehensive coverage of primary sources, both manuscript and printed, the texts they contain, the individuals and institutions involved with the production and transmission of those sources and texts, the libraries holding them, relevant secondary references, and authority files for persons, places, and institutions.

-We are currently involved in the process of migrating all data from a siloed database system to a Linked Open Data via FactGrid.
-Therefore, we are offering to UC Berkeley students the possibility of joining us towards the completion of this task via a) cleaning registers on spreadsheets; b) incorporating new data entry in our database; c) spreading the progress of the project through social networks and our Youtube channel.
-All tasks would be completely remote, so that you would be able to manage your schedule at your convenience, provided that you fulfill the agreed amount of 4 units (4 hours per week).
-If you have experience as Community Manager in social networks, please emphasize this in your application.
-We all are looking forward to welcome you in the pioneer Digital Humanities venture applied to Medieval Iberian studies, a project established at UC Berkeley during the last four decades!
+All tasks would be performed completely remote, so that you would be able to manage your schedule at your convenience, provided that you fulfill the agreed amount of units.
+If you have any previous experience in social networks as a community manager or content creator, please specify this fact in your application.
+Similarly, if you have any previous knowledge of data science, programming experience, or HTML language, please specify it in your application.
+We all are looking forward to welcoming you in the pioneer Digital Humanities venture applied to Medieval Iberian studies, a project established at UC Berkeley during the last four decades!

 Multilingual Hispanic Speech in California (MuHSiC) Corpus